ConnectedLib/connectedlib10/modules/programming/section-3-1.md

 <a name="4" href="#4A">4</a>: National Research Council, 2012. _Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century_.
 Edited by James W. Pellegrino, Margaret L. Hilton, and the Committee on Defining Deeper Learning and 21st Century Skills.
 Washington, D.C.: The National Academies Press. https://doi.org/10.17226/13398

-<a name="5" href="#5A">5</a>: Matthias, Cynthia, and Christy Mulligan.
-“Hennepin County Library’s Teen Tech Squad: Youth Leadership and Technology Free-for-All.”
-Young Adult Library Services 2010, no. Winter (2010): 13–16.
+<a name="5" href="#5A">5</a>: “Hennepin County Library’s Teen Tech Squad: Youth Leadership and Technology Free-for-All," by Cynthia Matthias and Christy Mulligan.
+In  _Young Adult Library Services Winter_(2010), 13–16.